Counting List Colorings of Unlabeled Graphs: Abstract

 \section{Abstract}

 The classic enumerative functions for counting colorings of a graph $G$, such as the chromatic polynomial $P(G,k)$, do so under the assumption that the given graph is labeled.
 In 1985, Hanlon defined and studied the chromatic polynomial for an unlabeled graph $\mathcal{G}$, $P(\mathcal{G}, k)$.
 Determining $P(\mathcal{G}, k)$ amounts to counting colorings under the action of automorphisms of $\mathcal{G}$.
 In this paper, we consider the problem of counting list colorings of unlabeled graphs.
-List coloring of graphs is a widely studied generalization of classic coloring that was introduced by Vizing and by Erd\H{o}s, Rubin, and Taylor in the 1970s.
-In 1990, Kostochka and Sidorenko introduced the list color function $P_\ell(G,k)$ which is the guaranteed number of list colorings of a labeled graph $G$ over all $k$-list assignments of $G$.
-In this paper, we extend Hanlon's definition to the list context and define the unlabeled list color function, $P_\ell(\mathcal{G}, k)$, of an unlabeled graph $\mathcal{G}$.
+We extend Hanlon's definition to the list context and define the unlabeled list color function, $P_\ell(\mathcal{G}, k)$, of an unlabeled graph $\mathcal{G}$.
 In this context, we pursue a fundamental question whose analogues have driven much of the research on counting list colorings and its generalizations: For a given unlabeled graph $\mathcal{G}$, does $P_\ell(\mathcal{G}, k) = P(\mathcal{G}, k)$ when $k$ is large enough?
-We show the answer to this question is yes for a large class of unlabeled graphs that include point-determining graphs (also known as irreducible graphs and as mating graphs).
+We show the answer to this question is yes for a large class of unlabeled graphs that include point-determining graphs (also known as twin-free graphs, irreducible graphs, and mating graphs).

 {\bf Keywords.} graph coloring, list coloring, chromatic polynomial, list color function, unlabeled graphs, point-determining graphs.

 \textbf{Mathematics Subject Classification.} 20B25, 05C15, 05C30, 05A99.